karelz/karelz.github.io/_includes/mock_interviews.md

 Here's what I expect will happen:

+1. Prepare for the interview - see section below.
 1. Send to my [private email address](mailto:ZikiCZ@hotmail.com):
     * Your resume (in a structure you plan to send it to Microsoft).
         * I won't share your resume with anyone unless I get explicit permission from you.